Analytical solution of ttbar dilepton equations: dilepton kinematics

 \section{$t\bar{t}$ dilepton kinematics}

 The system of equations describing the kinematics of $t\bar{t}$ dilepton events can be expressed by the two linear and six non linear equations

 The $z$-axis is here assumed to be parallel orientated to the beam axis while the $x$- and $y$-coordinates span the transverse plane.
 The first two equations relate the projection of the missing transverse energy onto one of the transverse axes ($x$ or $y$) to the sum of the neutrino and antineutrino momentum components belonging to the same projection.
-The next two equations relate the energy of the neutrino and antineutrino, which are assumed to be massless in good approximation, with their momenta.
+The next two equations relate the energy of the neutrino and antineutrino with their momenta.
 Finally four non linear equations describe the $W$ boson and top quark (antiquark) mass constraints by relating the invariant masses to the energy and momenta of their decay particles via relativistic 4-vector arithmetics.